-The LangSec workshop solicits contributions of research papers and work-in-progress reports related to the growing area of language-theoretic security.
+The LangSec workshop solicits contributions of full papers, research reports, posters (new this year, see below), and work-in-progress reports related to the growing area of language-theoretic security.
 LangSec offers a connection between fundamental Computer Science concepts (language theory, computability) and the continued existence of software flaws.